Overcoming Objections to Brain Preservation

 Challenges for the Future

 This page discusses some common objections to and defenses of the value of brain preservation as a social option.
 We humans are only now coming to understand ourselves as informational entities.
 In so doing, we are learning the use and value of our information.
-In considering whether brain preservation is a wise and ethical use of resources, one must ask under what circumstances information itself, both generally and within unique human minds, is worth preserving in society.
+In considering whether brain preservation is a wise and ethical use of resources, one must ask under what circumstances information itself, both generally and within unique human minds, is worth preserving as an individual choice in free societies.

-I firmly believe that giving each of us more options to preserve any information we individually may want available for the future, including our own memories and identities, is a wise and ethical act, as long as a minority of neuroscientists expects that the act of preservation may have informational value, and it can done sustainably with respect to the environment.
+I firmly believe that giving each of us more options to preserve any information we individually may want available for the future, including our own memories and identities, is a wise and ethical act, as long as a minority of neuroscientists expect that the act of preservation may have future informational value, and preservation can done sustainably with respect to the environment.